This is a comprehensive guide on how to plan, structure and write a literature review for a research study . So read my guide for some useful tips!

 - Correct spelling errors and double-check you haven’t missed any citations.

-- You should proof-read your work to-three times – not just once!
+- You should proof-read your work 2-3 times – not just once!